 - Copy-source-to-target

 To connect your Smartling account to an MT engine, you will first need to activate an account with one of the above providers.
-Please contact your CSM for more details.
+Please contact your Smartling Customer Success Manager for more details.

 MT Profiles

-MT Profiles are a method of storing MT credentials in Smartling.
-Instead of copy-pasting the same keys into numerous workflows, you can create an MT Profile to store a key, then assign that profile to different workflows.
-You can also use your MT credentials in the CAT Tool by designating an MT Profile.
+MT Profiles are a collection of credentials and configurations for your MT engines used in Smartling.
+You can create an MT Profile to store a key, then assign that profile to different workflows.
+You can also use your MT Profile to provide MT suggestions in the CAT Tool, or for a range of account-wide MT integrations.

 Smartling Auto Select